ToaKopaka/Small-Python-Projects/README.md

-# First-Try
+# Small Python Projects
-This is a test
+Just a place to put my small tests and ideas